 Do I need to report my foreign bank accounts in Belgium ?

 Yes, if you are a Belgian tax resident, you must report your foreign bank accounts to the Belgian authorities.
 This is a compliance requirement separate from the obligation to annually report the actual income received on these accounts.
-Non-residents and those with an approved expat tax status do not have to comply with this legal requirement.
+Non-resident taxpayers do not have to comply with this legal requirement.

 As resident taxpayers are taxed on their worldwide income, their reporting obligation also extends to bank accounts located abroad.
 There is a one-time report you need to submit to the Central Point of Contact (CPC) of the National Bank of Belgium (NBB), as well as an annual report in your resident income tax filing.